-How to Avoid Putting Your Company at Risk of a Security Breach
+Avoid Putting Your Company at Risk of a Data Breach: Keep Your Software Updated

-Articles published October 31, 2018 by Jack Schroeder
+Articles published October 31, 2018 by Ben Killion

-Last summer, researchers at Google discovered two major security flaws that affect nearly every computer and cell phone device manufactured in the last 20 years — Meltdown and Spectre.
-These security vulnerabilities are extremely clever because they access highly protected information on computers and cell phone devices, making them potentially catastrophic for you and your organization.
-Fortunately, there are ways you can protect your business from being the victim of these dangerous security breaches.
-However, you need to understand what these malicious vulnerabilities are and how they sneak into your protected and confidential information.
+Meltdown and Spectre are extremely clever because they access highly protected information on computers and cell phone devices as well as Internet of Things (IoT) devices like routers and smart TVs, making them potentially catastrophic for you and your organization.
+Fortunately, there are ways you can protect your business from being the victim of these dangerous security breaches, but it’s first important that you understand what these malicious vulnerabilities are and how they sneak into your protected and confidential information.

-Meltdown attacks by accessing private information when a user visits a website.
-This confidential information includes your Wi-Fi password, other login passwords, photos, emails, messages and confidential business documents that are stored in your system’s main memory (RAM).
+Meltdown attacks by allowing a program to access your system’s main memory (RAM), and therefore private information from programs also stored on the operating system.
+This confidential information can include your Wi-Fi password, other login passwords, photos, emails, messages, and confidential business documents that are stored in your RAM.
 A user with a vulnerable processor, which runs on an unpatched or an outdated operating system, is more susceptible to a Meltdown attack.
 More specifically, desktops, laptops and Cloud computers that use an outdated or an unpatched system, are all at risk of a Meltdown attack.

-Your business’ confidential information is often stored on company computers, so securing these devices should be a priority.
-According to Tech Rader, “Windows PCs are likely to be hit hardest by Meltdown and Spectre, regardless if they run on Intel or AMD processors.”
+Your organization’s confidential information is often stored on company computers, so securing these devices should be a priority.
+According to Tech Radar, “Windows PCs are likely to be hit hardest by Meltdown and Spectre, regardless if they run on Intel or AMD processors.”
 Windows responded to this statistic by releasing a security update, which aims to protect users against attacks.
 The update is available for Windows 10 and previous versions as well.
+Windows has continued to release additional updates as needed to continue to mitigate these vulnerabilities.
 You can check if your Windows PC or laptop is up to date by searching “windows update” in the taskbar and select “check for updates.”

 There is also a security update for Mac users.
 Apple has released several updates that target Meltdown and Spectre on the MacOS 10.13.2.
 You can access your updates on Mac by searching the App Store and looking for macOS and OS X software updates.